Marine Conservation Cambodia

 LocationKoh Ach SehKep ArchipelagoKep, Kep Province 22101Cambodia Cambodia

 MARINE CONSERVATION CAMBODIA (MCC) is a practical, independent community based NGO with a growing and respected national environmental policy and advocacy role.
 MCC is committed to: 1)protecting and restoring healthy and sustainable marine ecosystems; 2)supporting and empowering small-scale fishing people and communities who for generations have primarily relied upon local marine resources for their food and livelihoods; 3)engaging with and helping inform local, regional and national Cambodian government’s and their agencies in the development of sustainable fisheries and the implementation of best practice regulations and management for an extensive network of new and promised Marine Fisheries Management Areas, or MFMAs (Cambodia’s equivalent of Marine Protected Areas, or MPAs).

-In September 2017, The Cambodian Dolphin Project was established.
+In September 2017, The Cambodian Marine Mammal Conservation Project (CMMCP) was established.